darrenthiores/EcoSwap/README.md

 <br>

 Note:
+- Carbon Tracker feature calculation is not valid (assume it is random number)
 - User and Store is different (account)
 - Items is posted by User, and Store Item is owned by Store (just a showcase)
 - To use add features (items, review, progress) make sure to fill every form and choice.